airloaf/UBHacking2017-Maze-Solver-/README.md

 # Maze Solver for UB Hacking 2017

+This project was made for the UB Hacking 24 hour hackathon on Nov 4-5 2017

 This python project will solve any maze with the following restrictions:

 * Maze walls are represented by black pixels